serverlessworkflow/specification/specification.md

 For more information about Workflow secrets, reference the [Workflow Secrets section](#Workflow-Secrets).

-The `globals` property can be used to define Workflow global values which are accessible in [Workflow Expressions](#Workflow-Expressions).
+The `constants` property can be used to define Workflow constants values which are accessible in [Workflow Expressions](#Workflow-Expressions).

 It has two possible types, `string` or `object`.